Finding out you have a long–term heart condition can be very frightening.

 The left side of the heart then collects blood rich in oxygen coming from the lungs and pumps it to the body via the aorta and a series of arteries.
 Once the oxygen is delivered to the cells in your body, the blood flows back to the right side of the heart through a series of veins.

-Your heart is a muscle that requires both blood and oxygen to work properly.
+Like any muscle, your heart requires both blood and oxygen to work properly.
 The right and left coronary arteries carry blood to the heart muscle to ensure that it gets enough oxygen and other nutrients.

 Symptoms of angina can include: